-The length of the Practical Nurse Education Program will be 12 months and includes 1550 hours of study.
-After successful completion of the program requirements, students will qualify to take the NCLEX-PN Licensure Examination for the State of PA.
+The length of the Practical Nurse Education Program is 12 months and includes 1550 hours of study.
+After successful completion of the program requirements, students qualify to take the National Counsels for Licensure Examination-Practical Nurse (NCLEX-PN) for the State of Pennsylvania.